Email pixel tracking plays a part in how Lead Gen & CRM tracks activity for emails sent to leads.

-However, there are certain things that cannot be done through pixel tracking.
-When an email is forwarded, the tracking pixel is stripped from the email.
-(SharpSpring does offer the feature to track certain forwarded emails.)
 As the pixels are images, recipients that automatically block images from loading or otherwise display all content as text in received emails will block the tracking pixel, preventing it from providing information.
+This means that tracking pixels only register opens if the pixel is loaded.
 More web-savvy recipients could have certain browser plugins that disable tracking pixels from activating altogether, whether or not the pixel has loaded in the email.

 It is also important to understand that pixel tracking only reports information of opened email, and that is not a measure of click-throughs, form fills, or other interactive engagement.
 The tracking pixel can report an email was opened, but not provide certain context clues as to whether or not the recipient clicked a link or otherwise cared for the content.
 In addition, email clicks are not tracked via these pixels.
 Email clicks are tracked by the traffic being routed through SendGrid.

 This adds a certain risk to repeated engagement, as subsequent emails may be unsubscribed from or marked as spam.
 That said, tracking pixels present a means of obtaining information that would otherwise be unknown.

 To that end, Google caches and serves their own pixel in a way that can interrupt tracking.
 For information on using email pixel tracking in conjunction with Google Analytics, refer to Google's external documentation on the feature.